tewha/tewha.net/_posts/import/2008/02/2008-02-27-mac-thoughts.md

 ---
 So I'm about five days into my free .Mac trial, and I thought I'd write up some thoughts.

-I pay about $60 per year for 500 GB of storage and 5 TB of bandwidth from <a href="http://www.dreamhost.com/r.cgi?67943">DreamHost</a>. .Mac costs $100 per year.
+I pay about $60 per year for 500 GB of storage and 5 TB of bandwidth from [DreamHost][1]. .Mac costs $100 per year.
 For that much, it should be really, really special.
 On a strictly numerical level, DreamHost beats .Mac.
 Now, it's true that DreamHost's reputation for reliability has taken a beating the last year or so, but for $6 per month I can accept a few days per month of down time.
-And it's nowhere <i>near</i> that bad; it seems to be less than one evening every month or two.
+And it's nowhere *near* that bad; it seems to be less than one evening every month or two.

 <!--more-->